 First, let’s begin with a discussion about what a geriatric care manager is, then we’ll get into what they do.

-Now that you understand a bit more about geriatric care managers and their background, let’s elaborate on their responsibilities.
+Now that you understand a bit more about GCMs and their background, let’s elaborate on the benefits of hiring one:

 - Emotional support, counseling and crisis intervention: A senior’s mental health is very important, and a geriatric social worker knows this.
 Through their support and counseling, they can ensure the senior and the family have someone to talk to about the issues that may bother them.

 - Access to local and community resources: There are many resources available through community programs and local charities and establishments that you may not be aware of.
-A geriatric care manager can help you to access these as needed.
+A GCM can help you to access these as needed.

 - Living arrangement evaluations: Since “social worker” is in the name of a geriatric social worker, one of their duties involves confirming that the senior has a hospitable and safe environment to call home.
 After all, family conflict is a very common issue in many families.